 What are some factors that determine the rate of vocabulary growth in young children?
 Some of the differences in children’s vocabulary size come from their personalities.
 For example, some children start talking without much understanding of what they are saying.
 Other children may be more cautious.
 Some children are also more social than others, and thus may be more driven to talk.

-Besides these “child specific” factors, a child’s language experience plays an important role.
-Both the amount and the type of language that children hear relates to their vocabulary size.
-The number of words children hear is related to the number of words they produce.
+A child’s language experience also plays an important role.
+Both the quality and quantity of the language that children hear relates to their language growth over time.